FabricCore/jscore-book/dev/getting-started/introduction-to-jscore.md

 Rhino is a vanilla JavaScript runtime by Mozilla.
 It tightly integrates with Java - allowing Java code to be used from JS and vice versa.

 The runtime evaluates JavaScript code similar to a REPL, where each script file has full access to all values defined previously.
-In essence all variables in Rhino is global unless specified otherwise with appropriate scoping.
+In essence all variables in Rhino are global unless specified otherwise with appropriate scoping.